 Belaboring the point that you lost is not the way to go, but not reviewing your approach to see how you can do better is pure laziness.

-Understanding the flow and any possible gaps will allow for closer monitoring of other deals in the pipeline.
-If any items were missed, all other deals being worked should be reviewed to ensure proper hygiene.
+Understanding the flow and any possible gaps will allow for closer monitoring of other deals in the sales pipeline.
+If any items were missed, all other deals being worked on should be reviewed to ensure proper hygiene.

-When the business is asking questions, are you sure they are getting the right answers?
+When the prospect is asking questions, are you sure they are getting the right answers?
 Are all the right people involved to ensure the answer is not only accurate but persuasive?
 This kind of support is integral, especially in late stage deals; if overlooked, it could spell disaster.

 If you're in need of some inspiration for hitting your sales targets, check out how other countries have performed after they implemented a sales performance management system.

 Prevent Failure With Your Guide To Handling Tricky Sales Situations

 Learn how to prevent and overcome failure for your sales team.
 This 18 page ebook will help you develop plans for hiring, firing, and managing a crisis.